-Man found dead in home after gunfire exchange with police
+Man exchanged gunfire with cops, killed by Virginia officers

-CHESTER, Va. – Authorities in Virginia say a man is dead after an exchange of gunfire with police.
+CHESTER, Va. – Authorities in Virginia say a man who exchanged gunfire with police was killed by officers.

 Maj.
 Edward Carpenter is a spokesman for the Chesterfield County police department.
 He tells The Richmond Times-Dispatch officers were called to a home in Chester on Wednesday over a domestic dispute.